Tzachc/Directed_graph_comparison/README.md

  **graph_height(dict)** : return a list of the smallest y and the highest y values for use in the plot_graph method.

+ # Comparison
+as mentioned, the main goal of this project is to make comparison of the previous project and python Networkx graph lib. for out result, check out my "Wiki page".